 Arts in the Olives

 The Arts in the Olives is a festival celebrating the creative arts.
-The festival is a collaboration between the residents of the Lost World Valley and BADCAP-Beaudesert and District Community Arts Projects and offers a variety of workshops in disciplines such as …
+The festival is a collaboration between the residents of the Lost World Valley Tourist Collective and BADCAP-Beaudesert and District Community Arts Projects.
+On offer are a variety of workshops in …

 Introducing ‘the pad’